AAS-SAU equipment ready to conduct research in the field–any time, anywhere across 11 counties in southwest Arkansas. Photo by Anthony Clay Newton.

 Teaching

-Dr. Brandon teaches at SAU in the Department of Behavioral and Social Sciences–two courses in the spring semester, an archeological field school during occasional summer semesters, and occasional independent studies geared to student interests.
-Other AAS-SAU Research Station staff (and graduate students working with the AAS-SAU Research Station) occasionally teach courses at SAU as well.
+Dr. Drexler teaches at SAU in the Department of History, Political Science, and Geography–two courses in the spring semester, an archeological field school during occasional summer semesters, and occasional independent studies geared to student interests.
+Other ARAS-SAU Research Station staff (and graduate students working with the ARAS-SAU Research Station) occasionally teach courses at SAU as well.

-Additionally, the AAS-SAU Research Station staff work with graduate students from the Anthropology Department of University of Arkansas at Fayetteville and other institutions.
-These students are working on research topics within the station’s research territory, or on topics that fit into the expertise of the AAS-SAU Research Station staff.
+Additionally, the ARAS-SAU Research Station staff work with graduate students from the Anthropology Department of University of Arkansas at Fayetteville and other institutions.
+These students are working on research topics within the station’s research territory, or on topics that fit into the expertise of the ARAS-SAU Research Station staff.

-For more information on the teaching mission of the AAS-SAU Research Station, including course descriptions, please follow the “Teaching” link on the navigation bar to the right.
+For more information on the teaching mission of the ARAS-SAU Research Station, including course descriptions, please follow the “Teaching” link on the navigation bar to the right.

 Public Archeology